charlieroses/charlieroses/markdownfiles/ref/vimtricks.md

 So here's a list of the most common complaints I get about `vim` and their "fixes".
 Plus a few more tricks I appreciate at the end.

+Also, for newbies, don't try to learn everything at once.
+Just use `vim` without any features until you're comfortable with the `i` insert `ESC` then `:w` save `:q` workflow.
+Then once you're comfy, go learn something new and ad features.
+Redo the `vimtutor` every so often to learn more keystrokes.
+Start basic and build.

 ---

 ### "There's no line numbers"